-With our 2019-2020 Internal Music Director under self-quarantine, Matthew McPherson (Wane Lietoc) has taken to his personal tapes, highlighting and documenting the most outstanding in his collection.
-This week, he takes a look into the evolution of the shoegaze genre through various representative and influential albums.
+With our 2019-2020 Internal Music Director under self-quarantine, Matthew McPherson (Wane Lietoc) has taken to their personal tapes, highlighting and documenting the most outstanding in their collection.
+This week, they take a look into the evolution of the shoegaze genre through various representative and influential albums.

 Post-Loveless, the prospect of shoegaze, past its pop infancy and into territories unknown, was being spearheaded by a couple of tapeheads in Bristol.
 David Pearce and Rachel Brook started Flying Saucer Attack in 1992, crafting hissy tracks that took British pastoral folk into otherworldly labyrinths, self-releasing and taping these documents.
 They dubbed their first LP “Rural Psychedelia”, and there really could not be a more apt title that surmises the raw intimacy and new age meditative qualities that were culled from this steady diet of taping.
 By their second LP, Further, the band had declared on the record spine, “home taping is reinventing music” and their declaration proved correct, stretching their sound out to capture mystical beauty, drone drenched space rock, and everything in between, sometimes in the same song!
 Even Pearce’s voice had finally settled into a range that felt less shaky and more assured, practically sounding like the streaks of UFO light beams on the exceptional “In the Light of Time.”